afreemannc/sf-15-to-18/README.md

-# Project Title

-Convert Salesforce 15 character IDs to 18 character version in PHP
+# Convert Salesforce 15 character IDs to 18 character version in PHP

 ## Testing